ctools/ctools/doc/source/admin/install_conda.rst

-- We strongly recommend to work with separate Anaconda environments, and especially not use the special root environment (that is used for all conda commands and environment manipulations, package installations etc.) for anything besides updating the conda package itself (if necessary):
+- We strongly recommend to work with separate Anaconda environments, and especially not use the special root environment (that is used for all conda commands and environment manipulations, package installations etc.) for anything besides updating the conda package itself.
+For example create a ``myenv`` environment as follows:

   .. code-block:: bash